pkerspe/yii2-simple-cms/README.md

 The backend provides administrative functions for maintaining the page tree structure (including drag and drop functionality, keyboard shortcuts and context menus for easy creation of new pages).

 Both modules can be deployed in the same application, but it is recommended to follow the frontend/backend approach to clearly separate the frontend (user view) from the administrative backend interface.

+Content pages in simple cms can be created in multiple language, since simple cms uses internal language id's which might differ from your applications language codes (i.e. ISO 2 letter code or 5 letter code) you need ti initalize the LanguageManager in the components section with a valid mapping to map you applications language codes to the simple cms language codes.
+Here is an example (which also uses aliases to e.g. map the application language code "de-DE" to the simple cms language code "1" etc.).
+You can add support for additional languages in simple cms just by adding new mappings.:

 	'components' => [
 		'simplecmsLanguageManager' => [